Ekram-B/Json_parser/README.md

 # Json_parser

 Description:
-The task we to design a REST service capable towards parsing a JSON file received from the command line and outputting a list of all palindrome values seen in the file.
+The task was to design a REST service capable towards parsing a JSON file received from the command line and outputting a list of all palindrome values seen in the file.
 All APIs were written with Python and the Flask web framework was used in order to design the web application.
 The loopback address is used to host the web application.
 The two exposed nodes that a user access use are GET:/palindromes and GET:/palindromes/count.

 The system was the wrapped into a docker container - which could be initialised through use of the docker file that is also availible in the source code.